|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 A more exact definition is a solution in which the solute (the substance dissolved) initially is a liquid or a solid and the solvent is water.

 Safety Emporium has the solution to your laboratory needs with an extensive line of glassware.

 Aqueous solutions fall into three general categories based on how well they conduct electricity:

 Caution: do not interpret this language to suggest that it is safe to work with electricity around water!
 Such work involves special training, safeguards and precautions.

-The term aqueous may appear on an SDS in terms of a special instruction (such as first aid procedures), a particular chemical property, or a chemical incompatibility.
+The term aqueous may appear on a Safety Data Sheet in terms of a special instruction (such as first aid procedures), a particular chemical property, or a chemical incompatibility.

 Aqueous solutions are not usually flammable, but may be able to carry toxic materials into your body through skin contact or ingestion.

 Be careful with terminology.
 A solution of ammonia gas (NH3) in water is often called ammonium hydroxide, NH4OH, ammonia water, or simply ammonia.
 Do not confuse this aqueous solution with ammonia gas (anhydrous ammonia)!

 See also: concentration, electrolyte, solubility, solution, solvent, water reactive.

 Entry last updated: Wednesday, February 23, 2022.
 This page is copyright 2000-2022 by ILPI.
 Unauthorized duplication or posting on other web sites is expressly prohibited.
 Send suggestions, comments, and new entry desires (include the URL if applicable) to us by email.